petsc/petsc/src/docs/sphinx_docs/developers/contributing.rst

 As you gain experience in building, using, and debugging with PETSc, you may become able to contribute!

 Before contributing code to PETSc, please read the :doc:`style`.
+You may also be interested to read about :doc:`design`.

 See :doc:`integration` for information on how to submit patches and pull requests to PETSc.